-I have read this Acceptable Use Agreement and agree to its te rms.
-Student Signature Date I have read this Agreement and agree that as a condition of Resources, I release the school and its board members, age Internet Service Provider, from all liability related to my cl Technology Resources.
-I also indemnify the school and its employees, including its Internet Service Provider, for any feer as a result of my child's use, or misuse, of the school's Technology. ents, and employees, including its hild's use or inability to use the its board members, agents, and s, expenses, or damages incurred I authorize the school to consent to the sharing of inform operators as necessary to enable my child to participate in an requiring such consent under the Children's Online Privacy Pro ly program, course, or assignment I understand that data my child sends or receives over the Teo I consent to having the school monitor and inspect my child's including any electronic communications that my child Technology Resources. use of the Technology Resources, I agree that I will not copy, record, or share, or allow my chinformation sent to my child via the school's Technology Reidentifiable information about any other child including, wit documents that identify another student by name, voice, or like esources that includes personally hout limitation, videos, audio, or I agree that my child will return all Technology Resources to immediately on request and that I am responsible for any dambeyond normal wear and tear.
-I understand and agree that my child will not be able to use the until this Agreement has been signed by both my child and me I have read this Acceptable Use Agreement and agree to its te rms.
-Parent/Guardian Signature Date cc: parent/guardian, student file
+I have read this Acceptable Use Agreement and agree to its terms.
+Student Signature Date I have read this Agreement and agree that as a condition of a Resources, I release the school and its board members, age Internet Service Provider, from all liability related to my ch Technology Resources.
+I also indemnify the school and it employees, including its Internet Service Provider, for any fees as a result of my child's use, or misuse, of the school's Technological results. nts, and employees, including its ild's use or inability to use the s board members, agents, and s, expenses, or damages incurred I authorize the school to consent to the sharing of information operators as necessary to enable my child to participate in any requiring such consent under the Children's Online Privacy Professional Consent under the Children's Children' y program, course, or assignment I understand that data my child sends or receives over the Tecl I consent to having the school monitor and inspect my child's u including any electronic communications that my child s Technology Resources. use of the Technology Resources, I agree that I will not copy, record, or share, or allow my chil information sent to my child via the school's Technology Re identifiable information about any other child including, with documents that identify another student by name, voice, or liker sources that includes personally nout limitation, videos, audio, or I agree that my child will return all Technology Resources to timmediately on request and that I am responsible for any dama beyond normal wear and tear.
+I understand and agree that my child will not be able to use the until this Agreement has been signed by both my child and me.
+I have read this Acceptable Use Agreement and agree to its ter ms. Parent/Guardian Signature Date cc: parent/guardian, student file